LLNL/SSAPy/docs/source/contribution_guide.rst

 -------------

 SSAPy is still in the beta stages of development.
-Most of our users run off of the develop branch, and fixes and new features are constantly being merged.
+Most of our users run off of the ``main`` branch, and fixes and new features are constantly being merged.
 So how do you keep up-to-date with upstream while maintaining your own local differences and contributing PRs to SSAPy?